FREQUENTLY ASKED QUESTIONS

 Will you come to see me at home?*

 Yes, most family meetings take place in the home.
 I’ll come and visit you at a mutually agreed time that’s convenient for you.
-If it’s not convenient, or circumstances dictate, we can set up a Skype, Facetime or phone call instead.
+If it’s not convenient, or circumstances dictate, we can set up a Zoom or Facetime or phone call instead.

-*Please note, that due to the current situation with the Coronavirus, I will regrettably be unable to visit you in your home.
+*Please note, that due to the current situation with COVID-19, I will regrettably be unable to visit you in your home.
 This is to ensure that we minimise risks on both sides.
-Instead, we can discuss the service via, phone, email or video, whichever is the most convenient for you.
-I have prepared many services in this way, usually for families that don’t live locally, and these forms of communication work just as well.
+Instead, we can discuss the service via, phone, email, Zoom or Facetime, whichever is the most convenient for you.

 Who should attend the meeting?*